We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 So, adding some engaging and colorful children’s books to your child’s library can be a big help when it comes to representing your family or helping them understand families who are different from yours.

 Same-sex couples can initiate discussions that can be more educational and formal, or they can happen when your child inquires about another child having two mommies or two daddies, Cappana-Hodge says.

 “With all children, you want to be available and present when they have questions about same-sex relationships or discussing anything important,” she says.
 “Being open and non-judgy is important to help your child feel comfortable about sexuality in general.”

 There are also a number of resources available to help you navigate those discussions in ways that are easy enough for young children to understand.
 Here are eight children’s books to help you do just that.

-We chose the below books primarily based on reviews, while also focusing on finding a diverse range of storylines on same-sex couples wanting to grow their families.
+We chose the below books primarily based on reviews, while focusing on finding a diverse range of storylines on same-sex couples wanting to grow their families.
 We were also mindful of choosing with cultural diversity in mind.

 This book, written by Lesléa Newman, is written for very young children and showcases a loving relationship within a family with lesbian parents.
 From playing games to bath time, “Mommy, Mama, and Me” takes readers through a typical day, showing just how similar all families truly are.